yktoo/yktoo.com/content/blog/posts/0342/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/1aesl5ifq2jq1161.jpg" "Riverside." >}}

 By the way, I've filmed the last one in its entirety, but the video has been taken down by YouTube at a copyright owner's demand.
-The crazy thing is that the gig's page at the website of {{< fl "Tivoli" >}} {{< a "0341" "was illustrated" >}} just by my video from another show.
+The crazy thing is that the gig's page at the website of {{< fl "Tivoli" >}} [was illustrated](0341) just by my video from another show.

-And one more thing, not quite related to music: for the first time in my life I {{< a "0340" "presented" >}} in English before an audience of some two hundred people, at IDM Europe.
+And one more thing, not quite related to music: for the first time in my life I [presented](0340) in English before an audience of some two hundred people, at IDM Europe.
 I felt a bit nervous, of course.

 ## Other stuff {#misc}